Don't share our health data for profit

 NHS patients want privacy, not privatisation.
-We call on Matt Hancock to:
+We call on the English health secretary to:

 - drop plans to share our data with private companies for profit